 Prevention is Always Better Than Cure

 Anyone would prefer to have a solution in hand than look for it everywhere.
-Therefore, Business Continuity Planning practices are the best over finding solutions to recover from ransomware.
+Therefore, Business Continuity Planning practices are the best for finding solutions to recover from ransomware.
 The consequences of this attack are insurmountable unless a backup is there.